dan-walsh/flightsounds/README.md

 The output csv file is used as an input to [**`Flight_Event_to_SRCID.py`**](https://github.com/dan-walsh/flightsounds/blob/master/Flight_Event_to_SRCID.py), which builds a standard NPS SRCID file of each overflight event within a given radius of the sound station.
 The second script runs in a [Python 3.5, 64-bit environment](https://github.com/dan-walsh/flightsounds/blob/master/python3soundDBenv.yml) with NPS libraries [`iyore`](https://github.com/nationalparkservice/iyore) and [`soundDB`](https://github.com/dbetchkal/soundDB) installed.

 The resulting SRCID file contains a list of events with reference numbers.
 When opened in SPLAT, each calculated aircraft approach for a given site will appear as a 1-minute rectangle centered on the event.
-The user must then manually re-annotate each event using the reference number as a source ID.
+The user must then manually re-annotate each event to it's correct duration using the reference number as a source ID.
 The events can then be joined back to the overflights data using [**`SPLAT_append.py`**](), which joins the original csv flight event file to annotation results.

 ![workflow diagram](https://github.com/dan-walsh/flightsounds/blob/master/images/Concessionaire%20Flight%20Track%20Workflow%20Diagram.JPG "Workflow diagram")